A Complete Guide for Identifying Trees that are Protected Trees in Christchurch

-Trees play an important contribution to our ecosystem, providing shade, clean air and aesthetic value to our surroundings.
-However, not all trees are identical and some are granted additional protection status, making it illegal to perform any work without permission.
-If you are considering having a tree removed it is essential to know the status of protection for the tree in question, and what steps you’ll need to take to ensure compliance with the legal requirements.
-In this article, we’ll guide you through the steps to determine if the tree is protected and what you have to do to ensure you are acting within the law.
+Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value to our surroundings.
+However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to carry out any work without obtaining permission.
+If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree in question, and what steps you’ll need to take to comply with the law.
+In this article, we’ll guide you through the steps to determine if the tree is secured and the steps you have be doing to make sure you comply with the law.

-A protected tree has been subjected to certain legal controls It is illegal to work on such a tree without obtaining the necessary permissions.
-There are two types of protection that a tree might have: preservation orders and protection orders.
+A protected tree is one that can be subject to specific laws and regulations It is illegal to carry out work on such a tree without obtaining the necessary permissions.
+There are two types of protection that trees may have - preservation orders and protection orders.

-Under the law trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they are not damaged or destroyed.
+As a matter of the law trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities in order to protect trees of significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are issued from the Secretary of State responsible for Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any work, including felling.
+Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
+The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any kind of work, including felling.

-To determine whether the tree is protected, you must to determine if the tree is under a TPO or preservation order.
-It is done by contacting your municipal authority, and asking them to look up their records.
+To determine if the tree is protected, you will need to check if it is subject to the protection of a TPO or preservation orders.
+This can be done by contacting your local authority and asking them to search for records.

 TPO search

-To find the TPO You can reach your local Tree or Woodland Official at the local authority.
-They will inform you whether the tree is protected.
-They will also be able advise you on the next steps you should follow if the tree is protected.
+To search for an TPO You can reach an Tree and Woodland Officer at the local authority.
+They will be able to tell you whether the tree is in the protection.
+They’ll also be able to advise you on the next steps to take if the tree is protected.

 Preservation order search

-In order to search for a preservation order, you must contact the Secretary of State for the Environment.
-They will determine whether the tree is in the protected zone and give you the required information and guidelines.
+If you are looking for a preservation order you must contact the Secretary of State for the Environment.
+They can inform you if the tree is protected and give you the information you require and direction.

 FAQs: